Jarmos-san/hugo-blog/content/posts/a-standard-ci-cd-pipeline-for-python-projects.md

 The next couple of steps involves caching dependencies for decreased workflow execution time.
 The [actions/cache](https://github.com/actions/cache) Action loads the dependencies if they've been cached earlier.
 It also identifies the correct cache with a signed key.

-If the dependencies aren't loaded from the cache, then `pip` installs `Black`, `Flake8` & `isort` for linting purposes.
+If the dependencies aren't loaded from the cache, then `pip` installs `Black`, `pylint` & `isort` for linting purposes.

-The final step for the `linter` job is to execute the aforementioned linting & formatting tools. `Black` & `isort` has sensible defaults, hence they're passed without any additional arguments.
-But `flake8` has to be executed with a couple of arguments which will otherwise make it very inefficient.
+The final step for the `linter` job is to execute the aforementioned linting & formatting tools. `Pylint`, `Black` & `isort` has sensible defaults, hence they're passed without any additional arguments.
+While you could replace `Pylint` with `Flake8` but I feel the latter needs some configuration to make the most out of it especially for an open-source project.

-So, `flake8` is told not to check the `.venv` directory for linting errors & allow a max line length of 85.
-These configurations are enabled with the `--exclude` & `--max-line-length` flags respectively.
-Excluding the virtual environment directory is needed because otherwise `flake8` would check the Python `site-packages` for linting errors as well (**which takes a lot of time to finish!**).
-And max line length is set to 85 because most people use wide monitors (instead of CRTs) these days.

 And finally coming to the `test` job.
 This job mirrors the previous `linter` job to an extent as you'll see soon enough.